 Since regaining independence in 1989, Poland has made every effort to make the cooperation and dialogue between our nations an example for the whole world to follow.

-In 2013, Warsaw saw the opening of the POLIN Museum of History of Polish Jews, which documents our common past.
+In 2013, Warsaw saw the opening of the POLIN Museum of the History of Polish Jews, which documents our common past.
 It is now one of the most frequently visited museums in Poland.

 What also testifies to the strength of our common experience is the fact that Polish textbooks are rich in works by Poles of Jewish origin.
 For instance, every single child in Poland knows poems by Jan Brzechwa.

 Prior to the Second World War, Poland had one of the largest communities of Jews in the world.
 Importantly, after regaining independence in 1918, Poland was home to more than 3 million Jews, one of the largest diasporas in the world.
-This was the reason why in 1939 the Third German Reich established ghettos for Jews from the occupied areas and German death camps on the Polish soil, including the General Governorate.
+This was the reason why in 1939 the Third German Reich established ghettos for Jews from the occupied areas and German death camps on Polish soil, including the General Governorate.

 Major German occupation camps and German death camps within the so-called Greater Germany in 1941-1944.